Medical University of Gdańsk: History

 After the end of World War II, Akademia Lekarska was founded in Gdańsk.
 In 1950 its name was changed to Akademia Medyczna (The Medical University of Gdańsk).
-Among the professors of the newly established college, there were many eminent Polish scholars from the University of Stefan Batory in Vilnius, who had come to Gdańsk after Vilnius was incorporated into the Soviet Union, and a handful of scholars from other pre-war Polish academic centers.
+Among the professors of the newly established college were many eminent Polish scholars from the University of Stefan Batory in Vilnius, who had come to Gdańsk after Vilnius was incorporated into the Soviet Union, and a handful of scholars from other pre-war Polish academic centers.
 Initially, Akademia Lekarska conducted studies in two majors: medical and pharmaceutical.
 In May 1947 the Faculty of Stomatology was created and later on in January 1950 the name was changed to the Subfaculty of Dentistry at the Faculty of Medicine.
 In 1975 Medical University of Gdańsk (MUG) opened a branch in Bydgoszcz, which in 1984 became an independent college.
 In 1993, as a joint unit of Medical University of Gdańsk and Gdańsk University, the Intercollegiate Faculty of Biotechnology was founded.
 In the academic year 2005/2006 Medical University started the Faculty of Health Sciences.
-In 2016 works began on a Non-Invasive Medicine Centre at the University, with works set to be complete by the end of 2020.
+In 2016 works began on a Non-Invasive Medicine Centre at the university, with works set to be complete by the end of 2020.

 From 30 October 2019 the Medical University of Gdańsk officially holds the ministerial status of a research university.
-It is 1 of 10 universities in Poland and the only medical university which was awarded a place in this prestigious group.
+It is 1 of 10 universities in Poland and the only medical university in this group.

 In 2020, the university became a member of the Daniel Fahrenheit Association of Gdańsk Universities (Polish: Związek Uczelni w Gdańsku im.
 Daniela Fahrenheita) which brings together the city's major institutions of higher education including the University of Gdańsk and the Gdańsk University of Technology.
-The objective of the newly-founded organization is to work on projects aimed at further federalization of the universities, to bolster the scientific cooperation between them and to pursue a common promotional and ranking policy.
+The objective of the newly founded organization is to work on projects aimed at further federalization of the universities, to bolster the scientific cooperation between them and to pursue a common promotional and ranking policy.